hansjlachmann/pi-cluster/README.md

 # pi-cluster
-The Pi cluster for my Kubernetes Homelab
+The RaspberryPi cluster for my Kubernetes Homelab running with k3s

 - Using the Repository structure in the Flux guides: https://fluxcd.io/flux/guides/repository-structure/